@PlaneThought41

 Kit Additions / Modifications:

-I was painting with oil-base enamels at the time and used a highly thinned lacquer-based aluminum paint with some panels varied in colour, for added realism.
-More realism would have been obtained had I spent more time on the finish, however this Mustang still turned out acceptable.
-Black wing / tail stripes and red nose / tail squadron colours were painted on.
+If you follow me on twitter, you may have noticed I have a tendency to build aircraft in like-finished groupings.
+Every once in a while, a reasonably sized group (say 3 aircraft), gets some add-in aircraft (say another 3 aircraft), resulting in excessively long spray booth sets (as well as "fiddly parts" finishing afterwards).
+This build suffered from being in a rather large group of NMF aircraft.
+I have since made a note to limit the group size to counter the sometimes resulting feeling of "Let's just finish off this group and move along" that can set in.
+I was painting with oil-base enamels at the time and used a highly thinned lacquer-based aluminum paint with some panels variations, for added realism.
+More realism would have been obtained had I spent more time on the finish, however this 1/48th Tamiya P-51D Mustang still turned out acceptable.
+The black wing / tail stripes and red nose / tail squadron colours were painted on.
 The decals were quite thin, pliable and settled in well.
+The top coat turned out a bit too flat now that I look at the photos.
+(I'll get it right next build.)

 The After-Build Report:

-This is a nice kit all things considered, therefore the Tamiya Mustang is on my recommended list.
+This 1/48th Tamiya P-51D Mustang is a nice kit, all things considered, and therefore remains on my recommended kit list.
 There are other nice Mustang kits in 1/48th scale as well, the Eduard, Airfix and Meng kit have very good reviews and the Hasegawa kit is still decent.
-Next Mustang, I will try and incorporate most of the above refinements, whichever kit I end up selecting.
+Next Mustang build, I will try and incorporate most of the above refinements, whichever manufacturer's kit I end up selecting.

 Feel free to comment or ask any questions - Keep on building, gain experience, challenge yourself if you like, but try not to stress yourself out over the build - it is suppose to be an enjoyable hobby after all - Cheers